RolandJansen/intermix-plugin-template/README.md

 # intermix-plugin-template
-A template for developers of intermix plugins
+A template for intermix plugin development.

 **Warning**: This is under heavy development.
 Don't use it until intermix v0.7.0 is out (which will be in late September 2020).